 Building relationships with people who have the ability to sponsor, mentor, and advocate for you.

 🌟 Our Growplaceless program gives you the tools to develop these relationships through a distinctly remote lens.

 Remote freelancers, depending on their area of expertise, may need to reference advice in the individual contributor or team leader sections above, however, there are a couple of actions we recommend freelancers intentionally focus on.

 While isolation is a common mental health concern among remote employees, it’s even more prevalent among remote freelancers.
 Without the inherent support of a team and ongoing conversations, freelancers may lack opportunities to deeply connect and form relationships with clients beyond the scope of the work.
 Freelancers need to proactively connect with others either within their local communities or as part of virtual professional communities.
-We welcome anyone to join our monthly Networkplaceless virtual networking events.

 Career trajectories for freelancers often do not follow an established roadmap and upward mobility may be limited.
 Whether or not you intend to work or own a business in a freelancing capacity during your professional career, it’s important to start an outline for yourself detailing what you want to achieve and the incremental steps needed to get there.

 🌟 Growplaceless can specifically help you to reflect on your aspirations and establish a clear plan for achieving your remote career goals.